Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/1ca0768e-f877-4206-bbf4-d0067ebe8cf7)

 # Software Composition Analysis
+- Check third-party and open-source libraries and frameworks
+- SCA tool goes through the dependencies of your application and checks whether any known vulnerabilities for that dependency and the specific version you use
+-

 We need to scan for all the dependencies and libraries in our code, to ensure there are no vulnerabilities in them.
 We will add another job to do SCA on our code in the node_module folder where our dependencies and check for the CVE's

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/03079c7b-14f1-4194-a417-fff337049fb5)